 The Tho-Radia cream was sold for 15 francs per 155 gram pot; soap, 3 francs per 100 gram bar; powder, 12 francs per 50 gram box; toothpaste, 6 francs per tube.
-Despite the relatively high price, it sold throughout France from 1933 through to the early 1960s.
-When tested in the 1960s the products were still found to be radioactive (Mould, n.d. p.
+Despite the relatively high price, it sold throughout France from 1933 through to the early 1960s but I have not found any evidence that they had a distributor in the English-speaking world.
+When tested in the 1960s, the products were still found to be radioactive (Mould, n.d. p.
 3).
-Fortunately, I can find no indication that Tho-Radia products found a distributor in the English-speaking world.

 An associated booklet produced by the company makes the following claims:

 Elle stimule la vitalité cellulaire active la circulation, élimine la graisse, empêche la déformation des pores, previent et guérit dartres, boutons, rougeurs, défend la peau contre les miasmas et les intempéries, combat toutes les altérations de l’épipiderme, evite at supprime les rides, conserve la fraîcheur et l’éclat du teint.

 Stimulates cellular vitality, activates circulation, firms skin, eliminates fats, stops enlarged pores forming, stops and cures boils, pimples, redness, pigmentation, protects from the elements, stops ageing and gets rid of wrinkles, conserves the freshness and brightness of the complexion.